Coed Eva

-Coed Eva (Coed Efa) is a suburb of Cwmbran in Torfaen County Borough, Wales.
+Coed Eva (Coed Efa) is a suburb of Cwmbran, though in the community of Fairwater, in Torfaen County Borough, Wales.
 It lies in the preserved county of Gwent and within the historic boundaries of Monmouthshire.

+Coed Eva is also an electoral ward to Cwmbran Community Council and Torfaen County Borough Council.
+Since 1995 it has been represented by one county borough councillor to Torfaen Council.

 Demographics

 At the 2001 census the following demographic data was revealed :